 - Chappals should be slightly old to avoid shoe bites as you walk for 5 days.

-- Women should ideally wear white burqa as it will beat the heat.
+- Women should ideally wear a white burqa as it will beat the heat.

 Two important tips which isn’t included in the write-up

-Generally hajis reach Makkah few days or couple of weeks before 8th Dhul-Hijjah.
+Generally, hajis reach Makkah a few days or a couple of weeks before the 8th Dhul-Hijjah.
 Remember it is extremely important to reserve your energy for Hajj.
 Most of the hajis, who visit Makkah for the first time, are thrilled, elated or even nervous.

 - Note: it is Shaitaan who prompts a haji to exert before Hajj.
 So don’t get into this trap.
 If you are performing Hajj-e-Tamattu, finish your Umrah and follow your regular schedule i.e. pray 5 times a day in Haram, do lots of dhikr and make lots of dua.
 Do voluntary tawaf depending on your fitness level.
 Do not exert before Hajj.
 Save all your energy for those crucial 5 days!